 Smokeless tobacco products might expose people to lower levels of harmful chemicals than tobacco smoke.
 But that doesn't mean these products are a safe substitute for smoking.

 Smokeless tobacco has nicotine, which can lead to addiction.
 It also contains dozens of chemicals that can cause cancer.

 Health problems related to smokeless tobacco include the following:

-In the U.S. you can call the National Cancer Institute's telephone quit line: Call 877-44U-QUIT (877-448-7848).
+In the United States, you can call the National Cancer Institute's telephone quit line: Call 877-44U-QUIT (877-448-7848).
 Or you can find your state's quit line by calling 800-QUIT-NOW (800-784-8669).
 If you live outside of the United States, you can view the World Health Organization's list of toll-free quit lines in various countries.